FuelLabs/sway-rfcs/rfcs/0016-abi-backtracing.md

 ## Expected number of panic expressions and panicking calls

 First we introduce a notion of a _panicking call_.
 A _panicking call_ is a function call that _might_ result in panicking.
-Note that we are talking strictly about panicking, and not reverting in general, because both ABI Errors and ABI Backtracking relies on the `panic` expression.
+Note that we are talking strictly about panicking, and not reverting in general, because both ABI Errors and ABI Backtracking rely on the `panic` expression.

 A function call might result in panicking if the called function, or any of the functions it internally calls, contains at least one `panic` expression.